lbragstad/notes/code-review-checklist.md

 > Keystone trusts.
 When in doubt, drop into the `#openstack-qa` channel on
 > Freenode and ask the Tempest folks.

-* Do the tests added have add complex setup?
+* Do the tests added add unnecessary complex setup?

 > With large projects that move fast, the testing footprint grows a lot.
 It
 > becomes very easy for tests to get added with niche setup procedures.
 If a